JasterRogue/RyanMadigan_GamesMiddleware/README.md

  - Press the 'Start' button to begin

 Voice Recognition Instructions
-- Voice recognition can be used once a player loads in the game
+- Voice recognition can be used in the voice recognition scene
 - Say "Up" to move forward
 - Say "Back" to move back
 - Say "Left" to turn left